how to understand and avoid self-plagiarism

 Plagiarism is commonly defined as “taking someone else’s ideas or words and trying to pass them off as your own original work”.
 Most people understand the rules.
 If you quote from somebody else’s work, you put the words in quote marks and acknowledge the source, either as part of your text or in an endnote or footnote.
 Details of how to use quotations accurately are a separate issue.
 These conventions allow a reader to check the validity of the claims being made, the accuracy of the quotation, and to see (if necessary) how the quotation was used in its original context.

-But what if the words quoted were written by the same author of the text in question?
+However, what if the words quoted were written by the same author of the text in question?
 Does this constitute plagiarism?
 If plagiarism is thought of as an issue of ‘ownership’, it would seem that it’s impossible to steal from yourself.
 But a number of cases exist where the re-use of your own work can easily become self-plagiarism.

 Self-plagiarism in academic writing

-It’s not normally permitted to submit a piece of work written for one course and award as a submission for part of another.
+It’s not normally permitted to submit a piece of work witten for one course and award as a submission for part of another.
 That is, a dissertation on The Poetry of Thomas Hardy written for a BA in English Literature cannot be re-submitted as part of the requirements for a separate MA course in’ Landscape and Literature’.

-Even if the writing is an original piece of work by the author, academic rules forbid the re-use of material in this way.
+Even though the writing is an original piece of work by the author, academic rules forbid the re-use of material in this way.
 Dissertation and thesis rules normally stipulate that the material submitted for the award of a degree must not have appeared anywhere else before.
 Attempts to use the same material for two different purposes is sometimes known as ‘double-dipping’.

 Academic authors are under a great deal of pressure to publish more and more of their research findings.
 This sometimes leads to the practice of publishing the same research data, with a slightly different analytic commentary.
-This may be classed as duplicate or redundant publishing, and is severely frowned on by publishers.
+This is classed as duplicate or redundant publishing, and is severely frowned on by publishers.
 It is sometimes know as ‘Salami-slicing’.

 Self-plagiarism and copyright